Bloom-host/BloomDocs/docs/VPS/virtfusion-image.md

 ---
-id: virtfusion-image
+id: virtfusion-iso
-title: Mounting an Image in VirtFusion
+title: Mounting a CD/ISO in VirtFusion
 hide_table_of_contents: true
-sidebar_label: VirtFusion Images
+sidebar_label: VirtFusion CD/ISO
 description: How to mount an installation or utility image on a VirtFusion VPS.
 keywords:
   - VirtFusion